narf9995/Lands-End/README.md

 Table talk is not allowed in Land's End.
 So do not discuss or drop hints about cards you hold, cards in the pocket, points of strategy, etc.

-If a player forgets to peg a score they are entitled to, or simply doesn’t add her points properly, once the next card is played, the opponent may declare "muggins" and force the player to score double the total sum of their unearned points.
+If a player forgets to peg a score they are entitled to, or simply doesn’t add their points properly, once the next card is played, the opponent may declare "muggins" and force the player to score double the total sum of their unearned points.

 ## VARIATIONS